Favo02/dotfiles/README.md

   `distrobox create -c [fedora | debian] -n <container_name>`

 Distrobox will take care of copying dotfiles and creating a custom separated home directory (thanks to `.distroboxrc` config).

+## Python venv

+Python installation on the host machine is kept to the minimum, `pip` is not even installed.
+Each time dependencies are needed, a new virtual environment is created with `pyenv-init.sh` script, aliased in `.zshrc` to `venv`.

+All python environments are stored in `~/pyenvs` folder, and this path is used to configure editors and LSP (`python.venvFolders` in VSCode), allowing it to be selected by jupyter notebooks.
+A symlink to the current folder is then created.

+- To create a new python environment:

+  `venv <env_name>`

+- To activate the environment (from the folder containing the symlink):

+  `source venv/bin/activate`

+- To deactivate the environment:

+  `deactivate`